brisa-build/brisa/packages/docs/api-reference/brisa-cli/brisa-build.md

 - ***.client.js**: The client-side code of the web component.
 - ***.server.ts**: The server-side code of the web component, used for SSR.
-- **brisa-element.js**: The web component is a custom element that extends the `HTMLElement` class.
-This file `brisa-element` is necessary to use the web component in your application using a different framework or vanilla JavaScript.

 ### Client-side code usage

-Example using this web component in Vanilla JavaScript:
+Example using these web components in Vanilla JavaScript:

 ```html
 <!DOCTYPE html>